IonicaBizau/abs/README.md

  - [`3abn`](https://github.com/IonicaBizau/3abn#readme)—A 3ABN radio client in the terminal.
+ - [`auto-geo-sunset`](https://github.com/aminnaggar/auto-geo-sunset#readme) (by Amin El-Naggar)—Automagically figures out your location using your ip, and uses that to calculate the time of sunset.
  - [`bible`](https://github.com/BibleJS/BibleApp)—Read the Holy Bible via the command line.
  - [`blah`](https://github.com/IonicaBizau/blah)—A command line tool to optimize the repetitive actions.
  - [`bloggify-paths`](https://github.com/IonicaBizau/bloggify-paths#readme)—Helper library for maintaining the Bloggify paths in one place.